-Wheatens In Need, founded in 1998 as a 501c-3 non-profit charitable organization, is dedicated to providing a safe haven for wheaten terriers requiring placement into new permanent homes.
-We work directly with owners who find themselves overwhelmed with the responsibility of caring for their wheaten or experience life changing events.
+Wheatens In Need, founded in 1998 as a 501c-3 non-profit charitable organization, is a Wheaten Terrier rescue group dedicated to providing a safe haven for Wheatens requiring placement into new permanent homes.
+We work directly with owners who find themselves overwhelmed with the responsibility of caring for their Wheaten or experience life changing events.
 We also work closely with shelters throughout the United States and Canada who deal with abandoned, abused, unwanted, or otherwise homeless Soft Coated Wheaten Terriers.

-Our network of volunteer Wheaten Terrier lovers provide foster homes and transportation throughout the USA and Canada The Volunteers also participate in The "WURL" (Wheaten Underground Railroad) has aided many Wheaten Terriers by getting them either to foster homes or to their new adoptive homes.
+Our network of volunteer Wheaten Terrier lovers provide foster homes and transportation throughout the USA and Canada.
+Our volunteers also participate in the "WURL" (Wheaten Underground Railroad), which has aided many Wheaten Terriers by getting them either to foster homes or to their new adoptive homes.
 They work with surrendering owners as well as screen and complete home checks for those who have applied to rescue a wheaten.

-If you would like to become one of our volunteers, check out the Foster and Volunteer Applications.
-Once you’ve filled it out, your application will be sent to a regional coordinator who will follow up with your directly to identify the level of support you’d like to volunteer for.
+If you would like to become one of our volunteers, check out the Volunteer Application.
+Once you’ve filled it out, your application will be sent to a regional coordinator who will follow up with your directly to identify the level of support for which you’d like to volunteer.

-Since our beginning in 1998, WIN has helped match more than 870 wheatens to new owners.
+Since our beginning in 1998, WIN has helped match more than 870 rescued Wheatens to new owners.
 With over 200 carefully screened applicants on file, WIN has a great track record for successful re-homing of WIN dogs.
-From start to placement, our adoptive families receive the support that is so necessary to insure that these Wheatens have truly found their 'forever' homes.
+From start to placement, our adoptive families receive the support that is so necessary to ensure that these Wheatens have truly found their 'forever' homes.